storacha/RFC/rfc/datawherehouse.md

 > 1. We're missing a mapping of Data CID -> target URI (Bucket, Saturn Node, etc).

-We considered at first location claims would be the solution here.
+We considered at first location claims directly to data bytes would be the solution here.
 But when we got closer to put that into practise we realized this was not a good idea.
 We need this mapping so that w3s Read/Write Interfaces can discover where the bytes are.
 Where the bytes are stored may actually be private write targets (for instance, a R2 bucket), which location is not public.
-We consider that locations claims MUST be retrievable, have public access and not heavily rate limited.
+We consider that location claims MUST be retrievable, have public access and not heavily rate limited.
 Finally, some read interfaces (for instance Roundabout, Freeway) require some information encoded in the URI (like bucket name), which would not be available in a public URL of R2 bucket.
 All things considered, Location claims should include URIs like `https://bafy...data.ipfs.w3s.link`, and we need a mapping of `bafy...data` to where its bytes are actually stored internally.

 > 2. We don't want clients to create location claims for internal bucket URLs because we might change the location in the future (reputation hit for client).